Robin Miller (journalist): Subsequent jobs

 Miller worked as a racing writer/reporter at ESPN from 2001 to 2004.
 He appeared on programs such as RPM 2Night and SportsCentury.
 During that time, he also wrote freelance for Champ Car's website.
 He was fired in March 2007 from Champ Car after he wrote a critical column that was perceived as undue criticism.
 The series eventually collapsed and merged with the IRL.

 In 2004, Miller joined Speed as a writer and Indy Car "insider."
 He became a regular contributor to SpeedTV.com, SPEED Center, and WindTunnel with Dave Despain.
 He remained at the position until Speed's conversion to Fox Sports 1 in 2013.
 He was also a writer for Racer.
 With many trusted sources throughout the paddock, Miller has broken several big stories regarding IndyCar racing and the Indy 500, including the 2008 IRL/CCWS unification.

-Even though his main focus was IndyCar.
-Miller also would break big news in the NASCAR world.
-Through a high source within the sport.
-Miller was told that RJ Reynolds was leaving NASCAR at the end of 2003.
+Even though his main focus was IndyCar, Miller also would break big news in the NASCAR world.
+Through a high source within the sport, Miller was told that RJ Reynolds was leaving NASCAR at the end of 2003.
 Which meant that Winston would no longer be the title sponsor for NASCAR.
 Miller would also break the news that Brian France would replace Mike Helton the following year.

-When asked later on by one of his colleagues in Marty Smith, who mainly did NASCAR at that time.
-How Miller, who doesn’t make NASCAR his priority of writing in racing.
-Yet, he broke the biggest two stories NASCAR has had in a decade.
+Miller was asked later on about these reports by one of his colleagues, Marty Smith, who mainly covered NASCAR at that time.
+Smith asked how Miller, who doesn’t make NASCAR his priority of writing in racing, broke two of the biggest stories NASCAR has had in a decade.
 Miller responded by saying,”I’m an old guy Marty, I have friends.”
 Miller would never say who that source was.